 The Mechanical, Materials and Aerospace Engineering (MMAE) Department at Armour College of Engineering and the American Society of Materials (ASM) International have partnered together since 2013 to sponsor and host ASM Materials Camp.
 The event is an important outreach program aimed at reaching local Chicagoland junior high and high school students.

-From July 17-21th, 2017, MMAE Department hosted a group junior high and high school science and math teachers from the greater Chicagoland region.
-Master teachers Caryn Jackson of Tolles Career & Technical Center in Plain City, Ohio and Bernoli Baello of Northridge Prep School in Niles, IL have been leading demonstrations and helping to "educate the educators" on how to develop effective laboratory modules that help promote science, technology, engineering and math (STEM) learning in the classroom.
+From July 16-20th, 2018, MMAE Department hosted a group junior high and high school science and math teachers from the greater Chicagoland region.
+Master teachers Caryn Jackson of Tolles Career & Technical Center in Plain City, OH and Justin Sickles of West Mifflin Area High School in suburban Pittsburg, PA have been leading demonstrations and helping to "educate the educators" on how to develop effective laboratory modules that help promote science, technology, engineering and math (STEM) learning in the classroom.

 Professor Sammy Tin and staff members Elena Magnus and Russ Janota from the MMAE Department have served as local organizers for this important outreach program.

 2018 ASM Materials Camp Participants